By Stephanie Eckelkamp

 Stephanie Eckelkamp is a contributing writer for OliveOil.com and her work has also appeared in top health websites including mindbodygreen, Greatist, Women’s Health, Men’s Health, Prevention and more.
 She received her B.S. in Journalism from Syracuse University with a minor in Nutrition.
 She is also a certified holistic health coach through the Institute for Integrative Nutrition.
 When she’s not writing or nerding out on the latest health studies, she’s most likely on a hike with her pup Lucy or trying to convince her boyfriend to eat vegetables.

-One thought on “Benefits of Olive Oil”
+3 thoughts on “Benefits of Olive Oil”

 https://9humantypes.com/what-is-my-spiritual-gift – God-given gifts